JustinHuPrime/TCompiler/README.md

 * `--debug-dump=parse`: dumps the results of the parse phase

-* `--debug-dump=ir`: dumps the results of the translate to IR phase
+* `--debug-dump=translation`: dumps the results of the translate to IR phase

+* `--debug-dump=blocked-optimization`: dumps the results of the blocked IR optimization phase

+* `--debug-dump=trace-scheduling`: dumps the results of the trace scheduling phase

-* `--debug-dump=optimization`: dumps the results the IR optimization phase
+* `--debug-dump=scheduled-optimization`: dumps the results of the scheduled IR optimization phase

 Additionally, the following options can be used: